Aaron98990/ways-of-the-game/misconduct.md

 - throwing (spiking) the ball to the ground [Example 1](https://www.youtube.com/watch?v=oaRIL13l-hE)
 - slamming the ground with the hand(s)
 - kicking/throwing the ball away or holding/blocking it (could also be delay of the restart)
+- failing to leave the penalty area and being behind the penalty mark for a penalty kick (could also be delay of the restart)

 Context matters in all cases: a player slamming the ground since they missed a shot/pass is not dissent.